How 'spellbinding' day at the bottom unfolded

 Surely that was game over?
 Perhaps not.
 Fulham went 5-1 up, but it was soon 5-2 and then 5-3.
 Eventually the whistle went in London.

-Craven Cottage had witnessed eight goals in a Premier League match there for the first time and the result meant four teams sat within a point of each other at 17:00 BST.
+Craven Cottage had witnessed eight goals in a Premier League match for the first time and the result meant four teams sat within a point of each other at 17:00 BST.

 Step up Everton.